ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 </figure>

 Her you can run bash commands on your container and look around the container.<br/>
 We are here to use the MsSQL tool to make a database on this container.
 To do this we run this ```/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P Admin123``` (the ```-U``` is the user in our case we will just use SA which is System Admin and ```-P``` is the password for SA) this will gain access to the MsSQL tool.
 Here we can run SQL commands.
-Bare in mind that this is a diffrent tool the usual and have different commands.<br/>
+Bare in mind that this is a different tool than a usual SQL query tool and have different commands.<br/>
 The last part is to add the docker connectionstring to the user secrets.
 Navigate to src/Chirp.Razor and run command ```dotnet user-secrets set "ConnectionStrings:ChirpDB" "Server=localhost,1433;Database=ChirpDB;User=SA;Password=Admin123;TrustServerCertificate=True;MultipleActiveResultSets=True;"```<br/>
 You can also give your docker container another name if you want to.